shinesolutions/aem-helloworld-custom-stack-provisioner/README.md

 Here's an example log output of the post step:

-TODO:
 <img src="https://raw.githubusercontent.com/shinesolutions/aem-helloworld-custom-stack-provisioner/master/docs/post-step-log.png" width="800"/>

 The use of Puppet and InSpec here is just an example.
 You can use other tools like Ansible, or even plain shell script if need be.
-They can be installed either in the pre-common.sh/post-common.sh shell scripts or in [Packer AEM source image](https://github.com/shinesolutions/packer-aem/blob/master/docs/customisation-points.md#source-image).
+They can be installed either in [Packer AEM source image](https://github.com/shinesolutions/packer-aem/blob/master/docs/customisation-points.md#source-image) or [Packer AEM custom image provisioner](https://github.com/shinesolutions/packer-aem/blob/master/docs/customisation-points.md#custom-image-provisioner).

 ## Usage